Etharkkum Thunindhavan: Plot

 Kannabiran accepts Aadhirayar's suggestion.
 He kidnaps all of Inba's henchmen and locks them inside a factory.
 After a deadly and intense chase between Kannabiran and Inba, Kannabiran gains access to and destroys the computer systems Inba and his men use for creating pornographic content.
 Kannabiran beats Inba's men and lectures their parents on men respecting women and their privacy.
 Kannabiran proves that Inba and his men have intimate recordings of 500 women belonging to their village and are committed to spoiling the lives of those women by not allowing them to be married and ruining their dignity in society.
 Kannabiran recollects his past; when he was nine, two men kidnapped, assaulted and killed his younger sister.

 The relatives of Inba's henchmen are now ashamed of them and kill them for their actions.
 Inba's father-in-law kills Inba because the latter killed the former's daughter and circulated rumours about her murder.
 Kannabiran surrenders himself to the police and falsely confesses to the murders.
 Kosalai chastises him for becoming a ruthless murderer even after witnessing his family's struggles while the police take Kannabiran away.
 Kannabiran reminds Kosalai that he did not commit the murders but simply removed weeds that were harmful to society.
-The film ends with Kannabiran stating that he will be back.